dannyobrien761/body-health-app/README.md

   </body>

 The inspiration I took :
-  i used the  &nbsp; featured above to fill the h3 and p elements in my html code and use this method of then writing a js function to change the html tags content (seen below).
+  i used the  ''>&nbsp<'' featured above to fill the h3 and p elements in my html code and use this method of then writing a js function to change the html tags content (seen below).

 ### excerpt from 'content placeholder' js file:
 ![content placeholder js file inspiration](/media/image-3.png)